steodose/imdb-ratings/README.md

 # IMDb Ratings for TV/Streaming Series

-This is the repository for my IMDB Ratings Dashboard Tool.
+This is the repository for my [IMDb Ratings Tool](https://steodosescu.shinyapps.io/IMDB-Ratings-Tool/).

 * get_series_data.R: Poission regression model to predict and simulate the 2022 Men's FIFA World Cup
 * series_urls.csv: Data for intertional soccer matches dating back to 1872.